mniinio/APIOps-cycles/Developer(APIConsumer)Program.md

 Developer experience is linked to both business, product and technical features but also marketing and communications

+Developer Portal

-*   about finding the API
+*   find the API
 *   getting access to it
 *   knowing what it can be used for
 *   understanding specifications